Deep Time Series Models: A Comprehensive Survey and Benchmark: Introduction

-\textbf{Related Surveys} Although various time series models designed for different analysis tasks have emerged in recent years, there is a lack of a comprehensive overview of existing methods, covering both tasks and models.
+While various time series models designed for different analysis tasks have emerged in recent years, there is a lack of a comprehensive overview of existing methods, covering both tasks and models.
 Previous reviews focus exclusively on either a specific model architecture or an analysis task.
-For example, \cite{ismail2019deep, braei2020anomaly, torres2021deep, blazquez2021review} reviews deep learning methods for specific time series analysis tasks while failing to include advanced architecture such as Transformer.
-Several surveys \cite{wen2022transformers, jin2023survey} provide up-to-date reviews for time series analysis focusing on specific deep learning architectures(i.e., Graph Neural Network and Transformer).
-Recently, BasicTS \cite{shao2023exploring} and TFB \cite{qiu2024tfb} introduce forecasting benchmarks that enable an unbiased evaluation of existing approaches but \lms{do} not provide an overview of the architectural design of those deep models.
+For example, \cite{ismail2019deep, braei2020anomaly, torres2021deep, blazquez2021review} each reviews deep learning methods for specific time series analysis tasks but fails to include advanced architecture such as Transformers.
+Several surveys \cite{wen2022transformers, jin2023survey} provide up-to-date reviews for time series analysis focusing on specific deep learning architectures (e.g., Graph Neural Networks and Transformers).
+Recently, BasicTS \cite{shao2023exploring} and TFB \cite{qiu2024tfb} introduce forecasting benchmarks that enable an unbiased evaluation of existing approaches but do not provide an overview of the architectural design of those deep models.

-In this survey, we provide a comprehensive review of deep time series models for researchers and practitioners, starting from the basic modules to modern architectures. \lms{To foster} practical applications, a time series benchmark is offered for a fair evaluation and identifying the effective scope of existing models.
-Our survey is organized as follows.
-Section~2 provides the background concepts of time series analysis.
-Section~3 introduces the basic modules that are widely utilized in prevalent deep time series models.
-Section~4 reviews the existing deep time series models in terms of the architecture design.
-Section~5 introduces the proposed open-source benchmark---Time Series Library (TSLib)---and presents extensive experimental comparison with detailed analysis.
-Section~6 provides a brief discussion of future research directions while Section~7 summarizes this survey.
+In this survey, we try to provide a unique review of deep time series models for researchers and practitioners, starting from the basic modules to modern architectures.
+To foster practical applications, a time series benchmark is offered for a fair evaluation and to identify the effective scope of existing models.
+This survey is organized as follows.
+Section~\ref{sec:basic} provides the background concepts of time series analysis.
+Section~\ref{sec:module} introduces the basic modules that are widely utilized in prevalent deep time series models.
+Section~\ref{sec:arch} reviews existing deep time series models in terms of the architecture design.
+Section~\ref{sec:ltsm} discusses recent processes in time series foundation models.
+Section~\ref{sec:tslib} introduces an easy-to-use open-source benchmark, Time Series Library (TSLib), along with extensive experimental comparisons and detailed analyses.
+Section~\ref{sec:future} provides a brief discussion of future research directions while Section~\ref{sec:conclusion} summarizes this survey.